rvhuang/kmp-algorithm/README.md

     Console.WriteLine(s.IndexOf(t, 6)); // 10
 ```

-Both methods above return zero-based index of the first occurrence of the specified IList(T) or IReadOnlyList(T) in another list instance, and -1 if it is not found.
+Similar to [String.LastIndexOf](https://docs.microsoft.com/en-us/dotnet/core/api/system.string#System_String_LastIndexOf_System_String_), you can also search the last occurrence of target array in the collection.

-Like [String.LastIndexOf](https://docs.microsoft.com/en-us/dotnet/core/api/system.string#System_String_LastIndexOf_System_String_), search starting at last position of the instance is also available.
 The backward version of KMP algorithm is used in the following example.

 ```cs
     var s = Enumerable.Range(0, 100).ToList();